Brigadier general: Ireland

 The country is divided into two areas for administrative and operational reasons, and in each area there is an infantry brigade.
 The two brigade group structure envisages distinct operational areas of responsibility for each of the brigades and is supported in its responsibilities by the Naval Service and Air Corps.
 Each of the brigade formations and the Air Corps is commanded by a brigadier general, while the Naval Service is commanded by a commodore.

 Italy

 In the Italian Armed Forces the rank has different denominations.
 In the Army, the rank for combat arms officers is generale di brigata whilst for the logistics and technical corps is called brigadier generale.
-In 1926, the brigadiere generale and maggior generale in comando di brigata were merged and renamed to their current rank designation.The rank is also present in the other armed forces, police corps and other services of Italy, with different denominations, and it is associated with the lowest level within the government top management.
+In 1926, the brigadiere generale and maggior generale in comando di brigata were merged and renamed with their current rank designation.The rank is also present in the other armed forces, police corps and other services of Italy, with different denominations, and it is associated with the lowest level within the government top management.